Skip to main content

 Generated on demand when G-code is needed, consuming all StepOpsArtifacts:

-• Complete vertex data for simulation
+• Complete ops for simulation and playback

-• High-fidelity time estimate
+• High-fidelity time estimate and total distance

 The ViewManager is decoupled from the data pipeline.
 It handles rendering for the 2D canvas based on UI state: